 HBS alum, Aaron Mitchell, MBA 2011, provides an update on his career post-HBS.
-Check out his original profile at graduation.

 Current Position: Lateral Recruitment Lead – Asia Pacific ResourcingCurrent Location: Singapore

 Tell us what you’re up to these days.
 When not home sharing in the joys of parenthood with my wife (who is also working full-time in a high pressure career), I am helping to build a comprehensive talent acquisition strategy for the Asia Pacific region of a major multi-national company.
 It’s big and complex, and the hiring volumes are daunting, but the opportunity is real and within reach.
 I am primarily involved in the activity of change management.
 We have to change culture and attitudes in order to change the way we acquire talent.
 Aside from spending 70% of my day between MS Outlook (sending and receiving hundreds of emails a day), MS Excel and PowerPoint (Analyzing and presenting data and building business cases) I am also taking calls from almost every corner of the region, and spending a lot of time attempting to define processes and procedures and inspire people to do things differently than they are doing them now.
 It’s not easy, but it’s exactly what I want to be doing and I am excited to turn on my laptop, at work and at home!